thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Option for defining the emails that receive admin sale notifications
 * New: edd_item_in_cart filter
-* New: Added prices to the [purchase_link] short code so that the product price is shown on the button
+* New: Added prices to the [purchase_link] shortcode so that the product price is shown on the button
 * New: Added payment history search
-* New: Added exclude_category and exclude_tags parameters to the [downloads] short code
+* New: Added exclude_category and exclude_tags parameters to the [downloads] shortcode
 * New: Added date parameters to edd_get_payments() to allow payments of specific dates to be queried
 * Fix: A problem with $0 purchases
 * Fix: Problem with display the buyer's first name in purchase receipts
-* Fix: Problem with category/tag query parameters in the [downloads] short code
+* Fix: Problem with category/tag query parameters in the [downloads] shortcode
 * Fix: Problem with PayPal purchases when item names have HTML entities
 * Fix: Problem with prices over 1,000 on checkout
 * Fix: Path to custom edd.css